VerizonCao/my-raft/README.md

 1. The servers in a group are required to synchronize the migration data, because the server itself has a shard, which is part of the database.

+2. When the config changes, the server needs to deal with the newly owned shards.

+3. Communication between master and kvShard: kvShard regularly obtains new config from the master client and then adjusts it.
+The master server itself receives the clerk command to modify the config, which is used by kvShard

-High concurrent thinking:
+High concurrency thinking:

 1. Because different coroutines may enter a piece of code at the same time, for example, if you read and write to rf.age at the same time, there will be synchronization problems.
 Or in select, if you get two msgs at the same time, then there will be problems with the operation of rf.
-2. In other words, only the variables shared by different coroutines need to be locked, such as operating class variables or operating global variables within a function of a class.
+2. That is to say, only the variables shared by different coroutines need to be locked, such as operating class variables or operating global variables within a function of a class.
 3. Pay attention to go func If there is a for loop outside, then many coroutines are started.
 Even if there is no for, at least two, because it is parallel to the main function

 The respective functions of the server and raft:

-1. Server: Accept the client's request, send it to raft through start, and wait for a period of time.
-After getting the apply of raft, get the content of kv database specifically, modify the content, and reply to the client
+1. Server: Accept the client's request, send it to raft through start, and wait for a while.
+After getting the apply of raft, specifically get the content of kv database, modify the content, and reply to the client
-2. raft: After receiving the server command, you need to appendEntries to all the followers.
-When more than 1/2 of the members successfully append, commit, and reply to the server. appendEntries has its own consistency attribute.
+2. raft: After receiving the server-side command, you need to appendEntries to all followers.
+When more than 1/2 of the members successfully append, commit and reply to the server. appendEntries has its own consistency attribute.

-todo:
-Modify the role according to lab4

 6.824